- Chase Sapphire rental car insurance can cover situations like damage or theft to the car, loss-of-use bills, and reasonable towing costs.

 | Vehicle and rental restrictions | Many exclusions | Varies by plan, often broader |

-What Is the Best And Cheapest Way to Get Rental Car Coverage?
+What Is the Best Way to Get Rental Car Coverage?

 Chase Sapphire rental car coverage is a helpful credit card benefit, but it is not designed to serve as full travel or rental car insurance.
 As a result, travelers who rely only on their card often find gaps once they look beyond basic vehicle damage.
 Understanding these limits early makes it easier to decide whether a separate travel insurance plan with rental car coverage is worth considering for your trip.